ntalluri/spras-benchmarking/yeast-osmotic-stress/README.md

 The easiest way to install Python and the required packages is with [Anaconda](https://www.anaconda.com/download/).

-After installing Anaconda, you can run the following commands from the `Scripts` Directory
+After installing Anaconda, you can run the following commands from this Directory
 ```
 conda env create -f environment.yml
 conda activate yeast_env